Cornmeal

 Understanding the key chemical compounds helps explain why cornmeal pairs well with certain ingredients.

-Primary carbohydrate component that gelatinizes during cooking, creating the characteristic creamy texture and neutral starch flavor
+Primary carbohydrate component that gelatinizes during cooking, creating cornmeal's signature creamy polenta texture when heated with liquid

 Quick Tips